joofio/online-cv/_posts/2021-12-15-regression-julia.markdown

 1. Load model.
 2. Create the machine (which is a similar action to class instantiation)
 3. Training with 3x 10-fold cross-validation and return the evaluation metric.
-4. Store the metrics into a dictionary for further usage.
+4. Store the metrics in a dictionary for further usage.
-So, we are going to use a linear model, decision tree, k-nearest neighbours, random forest and gradientboost (this could be done with a loop but oh well 😃).
+So, we are going to use a linear model, decision tree, k-nearest neighbours, random forest and gradient boost (this could be done with a loop but oh well 😃).
 The seed is used to make the code reproducible (since RNG is used for cross-validation).

 {% gist eaa74e85b6361d0f03a28b6664bfc2b3 %}